Skip to main content

 • Keep children, elderly family members, and pets away from freshly painted rooms until the paint dries completely.

-• Use safe wall painting practices, including protective gear and proper surface preparation, for a safer home painting experience.
+• Follow essential painting safety precautions, including protective gear, covered surfaces, and safe storage of materials, for a safer home painting experience.

 • Consider professional Nerolac Paint+ Services for expert guidance and safer interior painting solutions.